microsoft/RD-Agent/README.md

   conda activate rdagent
   ```

-### 🛠️ Install from pip
+### 🛠️ Install the RDAgent
+- You can directly install the RDAgent package from PyPI:
   ```sh
   pip install rdagent
   ```

 ### 🛠️ Run Make Files

-- **Navigate to the directory containing the MakeFile** and set up the development environment:
+- If you want to use our project in development mode. **Navigate to the directory containing the MakeFile** and set up the development environment:
   ```sh
   make dev
   ```